nusairc/Django-Signup-page-Jenkins-CICD-with-Helm/README.md

     Minikube is installed and configured for local Kubernetes deployment.
     Jenkins is installed and running on your laptop.
-    Helm CLI is installed on your system.
+    Helm CLI is installed on your system. the django appn is a sample Django Authentication [Login,Signup] Appn developed for academic purpose.

     Step 1: Helm Chart Creation